 In the situation where the on-site loads far exceed what the wind turbine could ever produce, then all of the electricity generated by the wind turbine would be consumed on site.
 For example, if a wind turbine with a maximum power output of 500 kW was connected to a site that had a baseload (i.e. the minimum load 24/7) of 1 MW, then 100% of the energy generated by the wind turbine would be consumed on site.

 Financially this would be a good arrangement because the price paid for importing electricity from the grid is typically 12 p/kWh (varies between 8 – 16 p/kWh depending on the import tariff), so if the amount of import could be reduced, for every kWh it was reduced by the site owner would save 12 p.
-If you compare this saving of 12 p/kWh to an export price of 5 p/kWh, you can see that offsetting on-site loads is worth two to three times more than exporting the electricity.
+If you compare this saving of 12 p/kWh to an export price of 6.5 p/kWh, you can see that offsetting on-site loads is worth almost double the value of exporting the electricity.

 If it isn’t physically possible to connect to the onsite distribution board because the cable length would be too long, or the generation system is significantly larger than the onsite loads, or there simply isn’t an on-site distribution board, then the system would be directly connected to the grid via a dedicated grid connection.